phatblat/phatblat.github.io.bak/source/_posts/2014-08-29-configuring-a-kst-particle-ibeacon-from-360|idev.markdown

 ### tl;dr

-> The password on the iBeacons from  uses the following scheme: **360iDev999**
-> where "999" is the number on the back of the shell.

 > The password scheme for the Particles given out at 360|iDev is: **360iDev123** — where _123_ is the number on the back.

 <!-- more -->